 - Ask the exact same target question again and wait for an immediate response.
 The answer should exactly mimic your correct response

-- “June Fields Retirement Home”
+- Patient: “June Fields Retirement Home”

 - If correct, move on to step 5.
 If incorrect, go back to step 1.